Inference-time Scaling of Diffusion Models through Classical Search: Experiment Details

-\paragraph{Model Training} We train the model following diffuser \cite{janner2022planning}, where we use a temporal U-Net to denoise the trajectory.
 Since our objective start and goal is more distant than trajectories in dataset, we sample at longer horizons than training, which is enabled by the temporal U-Net architecture.
-Specifically, for PointMaze Giant, we train at horizon 400 and sample at 600; and for PointMaze Ultra, we train at horizon 2000 and sample at 2800.
-For the PointMaze Ultra model we extend the depth of the U-Net for 1 more layer, and keep all other parameters the same.
-We train the model for 1.2M steps using the same configuration as \cite{janner2022planning}.
+We train the model for 1.2M steps using the same configuration as \citet{janner2022planning}.
+Model details are below in Table.~\ref{tab:maze model params}.

 \paragraph{Inference} We found that the model performance saturates with 16 denoising steps, which we use for all our experiments.
 For all the data points we report the average success rate with over 40 samples.